 What is agile transformation?

-Agile transformation sounds like what it means — it is the process of shifting an organization to agile ways of working.
-This means applying the philosophy behind agile software development to teamwork, collaboration, processes, and measurement.
-Broadly speaking, agile companies strive to be streamlined and efficient.
+Broadly speaking, agile companies strive to be streamlined.
 They avoid rigid processes and minimize bureaucracy, silos, and delays.
 Cross-functional teams work incrementally and pivot based on customer feedback and business needs.
 The ultimate goal is to deliver value faster and improve customer experiences.

 While agile is most commonly associated with software as a service (SaaS) organizations and development teams, adopting agile tenets can actually be useful for all types of teams and organizations — because flexibility, collaboration, and transparency benefit everyone.
 This is true whether or not your company offers a SaaS product.